-Sakura had announced to them then, if that's how they felt, then she would take up arms alone.
+Sakura always responded, that if that's how they felt – she would take up arms alone.
 She wouldn't involve the city with her duties.
 If she died, then the old ways would disappear with her.
 The elders wouldn't dare to stand in her way, because they believed that the spirits of the Bijuu would curse them.
-And so, it was she, the last of her kind, that would stand alone against all invaders who would seek out that sacred power.
+And so, it was she, the last of her kind who would stand alone against all invaders who would seek out that sacred power.

 The inhabitants of the city scattered and parted at the sight of the young woman.
-The adults whispered amongst one another.
+The adults whispered among one another.
 The children stared and pointed wildly at the strange pink haired woman.
-Not only did the odd hue of her tresses separate her from the other civilians, but so did her vibrantly vivid green eyes and her sun kissed tanned skin.
+Not only did the odd hue of her tresses separate her from the other civilians, but so did her vibrant vivid green eyes and her very pale skin.
 She paid them no mind, already used to such behavior from as far back as she could remember.

 The guards quickly spotted her amongst the gathering throng of curious onlookers.
 They immediately opened the gates and the loud echo of the bells began to wane.
 The soldier on the left of the gate eyed her through narrowed orbs.
 He smirked down at her as he informed her coolly, "It's best you listen to the Council.
-This time, there are far too many."
+They feel that you should be up to the task."

 Sakura didn't even bother to look at the male.
 Out of the corner of her eye, she could see him frown at her blatantly ignoring him, but such a minor thing didn't concern the prideful female.
 She strode past him as if he hadn't spoken, paying no mind to the warning.
 The young woman was well aware of the chakra signatures on the other side of the massive walls and she highly doubted anyone in the city but her felt them.